MewMewPewPew/cart253/topics/mod-jam/README.md

 Catch flies to keep the pollution low, but be careful because they poison you aswell (slowly) Catch fairies to heal, but eating them cause a bit of pollution Keep your health high and pollution low to survive

+Features:
+The game includes these following features;
+- A title and instructions screen : pretty instruction that change over time with a button to start the game
+- An Ending :Game Over*
+- A scoring system : Flies population & death scoring at the game over screen
+- New kinds of fly movements :lots of random movement
+- New visuals and audio effects : Fonts, new frog visual on a lilypad on some water(pond), Navi's (from Zelda) iconic "hey listen" added at the begining of the instructions/game, yoshi's iconic "mlem" sound when the frog eats and a background silly music

+-other features : Frog health bar and the pond's pollution bar that help determine the whole game and also changes the color of the water and lilypad the more "polluted it is".
+The health bar also changes color when it's low.

+*I intended to include a "possible" win ending if one miracoulously managed to eat all flies.

 ## Screenshot(s)